Leonardo Borlini

 Research interests

 I am a generalist public international lawyer with a keen interest in international economic law.
-Beyond this field, I have worked on a variety of specialist areas, such as the law of treaties; UN maintenance of international peace and security; international criminal law; human rights; and the law of the EU (External action; Common commercial policy, Competition policy).
+Beyond this field, I have worked on various specialist areas, such as the law of treaties, UN maintenance of international peace and security, international criminal law, human rights, and the law of the EU (External action, Common commercial policy, Competition policy), the law of international organizations.

 Selected Publications

-I currently teach International Law, Law International Trade and Investment Law, Topics in International and European Law, Comparative Business and European Law, and National and International Institutions Law (at Bocconi).
+I currently teach International Law, Law International Trade and Investment Law, Topics in International and European Law, Dispute Resolution in a Globalized World, and National and International Institutions Law (at Bocconi).